Respect the Rut

 Elk frequently travel through town streets, meadows, and park valleys

-Many visitors are unfamiliar with elk behavior, especially during rut
+Many visitors are unfamiliar with elk behavior, especially during the rut

 High traffic increases stress, collisions, and unsafe encounters